FrissBee/Contact-Form/README.md

 ![default](./images/Contact_Form_1.jpg)

 The contact form with custom settings.
-The fonts are taken from your CSS of the page.
+The fonts are taken from the CSS file of the page.
 Here with Bootstrap CSS.

 ![default](./images/Contact_Form_2.jpg)